Retribution: Why Mass Production of Tu-22M3 Remains Unattainable

 Sanctions and Import Substitution

 The departure of foreign suppliers and sanctions have limited access to important electronic components and materials.
-Manufacturers are forced to use outdated solutions or laboriously engage in import substitution, which slows down repair and modernization times.
+Manufacturers are forced to use outdated solutions or engage in time-consuming import substitution, which slows down repairs and modernizations.
 These restrictions also affect other strategic aircraft.

 Personnel, Repair, and Disposal

-A shortage of qualified engineers and workers, as well as the wear and tear and loss of machines in the theater of operations, lead to "cannibalization" of the fleet — aircraft are disassembled for spare parts to maintain the airworthiness of others.
+A shortage of qualified engineers and workers, as well as wear and tear and losses of aircraft in the theater of operations, lead to "cannibalization" of the fleet.
+Aircraft are disassembled for spare parts to maintain the airworthiness of others.
 This makes restoring the number of aircraft even less likely.

 Armament Restrictions

-Even with a fuselage and engine, the problem of outdated missiles and control systems remains.
-Combining old fuselages with new systems requires coordination of many suppliers and lengthy modernization.
+Even with an airframe and engine, the problem of aging missiles and control systems remains.
+Combining old airframes with new systems requires coordination from multiple suppliers and lengthy modernization.

 Tu-22M3